 We have a disgusting propensity for manufacturing ugliness where there was once beauty, and a charming gift for reclaiming small pockets of beauty from the encroaching ugliness.

 Beauty is exemplary not original.
 It is neither particular nor abstract but generic.
 It must therefore be learned from experience and not deduced from reason.
-It comes to seem unique by perfecting the traits of the class of which it is a member.
+And it comes to seem unique by perfecting the traits of the class of which it is a member.
 You can’t grade the loveliness of an individual, till you’ve seen more samples of its type.
-The proportions of a flamingo would look absurd in an eagle, the plumage of a peacock would spoil a swan.
+The proportions of a flamingo would look absurd in an eagle, and the plumage of a peacock would spoil a swan.

-Ours is an ugly species which is full of breathtakingly beautiful individuals.
+Ours is an ugly species which is full of breathtakingly lovely individuals.
 And a human being is beautiful because for a brief time she possesses in an abnormal degree those features which typify the human form but which most humans are deficient in.

-The resemblance may catch your eye, but it is the contrast that rends your heart.
+The resemblance may catch your eye, but it’s the contrast that rends your heart.
 Everyone reminds me of her.
 No one is like her.
 Soon she too won’t be, but will live on as a pale remembrancer of what she once so radiantly was.
 ‘Like, but oh, how different,’ as Wordsworth lamented.